FAQs on importing or bringing tobacco into New Zealand.

 What about non-tobacco products imported in the same consignment as the seized tobacco products, leaf or refuse?

-Only cigarettes, pipe tobacco, hand rolling tobacco products, tobacco leaf or refuse imported without a permit will be seized.
+Only cigarettes, pipe tobacco, hand rolling tobacco products, water-pipe tobacco, tobacco leaf or refuse imported without a permit will be seized.
 The other non-tobacco goods will be released unless they were used to conceal the illegally imported items.

 I didn’t know I was being sent tobacco leaf or refuse as a gift – what do I need to do?

-You cannot receive any cigarettes, pipe tobacco, hand rolling tobacco, tobacco leaf or refuse that are sent as gifts to New Zealand.
+You cannot receive any cigarettes, pipe tobacco, hand rolling tobacco, water-pipe tobacco, tobacco leaf or refuse that are sent as gifts to New Zealand.
 Only approved permit holders are allowed to send these products.
 If there is sufficient evidence that the product was a gift and the importer did not know, they are unlikely to be prosecuted but the product will still be seized and destroyed.

 What about product already in transit before the law changed?

-If you have product in transit before the law changed, and you do not have a permit then contact Customs on 0800 428 786.
+If you have product in transit before the law changed, and you do not have a permit, then contact Customs on 0800 428 786.

 Is it possible to tranship products through New Zealand?